SFDO-Community-Sprints/DLRS-Documentation/docs/Issues/index.md

 In the Realtime Calculation Mode you can’t.
 The calculation will run for all parent accounts.
 This is possible using a Full Calculate job and Scheduled Full Calculate Job, you can filter parent records.
 From those pages, enter the filter criteria for the parent account in the “Filter parent object [Object Name] records to update using WHERE clause (Optional).

+## I used the declarative rollup lookup summary to create a count of attachments attached to a case.
+It works fine with documents but doesn't seem to count .jpg and .png file types.

+When the DLRS definition is created with attachments (e.g. JPG, PDF, PNG) the destination field (Number_of_attachments__c in this example) will update as expected.

+However, when Files are uploaded (they are not Attachment records, but instead ContentDocument records that are linked to other records in Salesforce via ContentDocumentLink), we see that Number_of_attachments__c is not updating as expected.
+Salesforce mashes both Attachment and ContentDocument records into the Attachments related list, which may cause confusion.

+A possible workaround here is to create a separate Number_of_files__c field and the DLRS definition shown below.

+This updates as expected with a count of only those files that are linked to the case.

+Number_of_attachments__c and Number_of_files__c can be summed with a formula field (or number field set that can be set with a before record save flow or Apex trigger).
+You can confirm this by checking out the record's Attachments related list on a Case record that is not updating as you expect.
+- Classic: Edit, View, Del for Attachments; Preview, Download, Del for Files
+- Lightning Experience: Delete, Download for Attachments; Download, Share, Public Link, View File Details, Upload New Version, Edit File Details, Delete, Remove from Record for Files

 __________________________________________________________________________
 **This FAQ page was updated by the team at the September 2024 Vrtual Sprint.**